engapa/kafka-k8s-openshift/README.md

 [![Docker Layering](https://images.microbadger.com/badges/image/engapa/kafka.svg)](https://microbadger.com/images/engapa/kafka)
 # Kafka Docker Image

-The aim of this project is create/use kafka docker images.
+In this project we have the nested resources to build a kafka docker image and kubernetes examples.

 # Build an image